Powder Diffraction Journal

 B. Open Access Hybrid Policy and License to Publish

-If accepted for publication in Powder Diffraction, a signed Licensed to Publish (LTP) Agreement must be signed.
-For details regarding the form to sign, please see: https://www.cambridge.org/core/journals/powder-diffraction/information/author-publishing-agreement.
-You may email, fax, or mail the signed agreement to the attention of the managing editor at:
+If accepted for publication in Powder Diffraction, Cambridge University Press will contact the corresponding author for a signed Licensed to Publish (LTP) Agreement via Ironclad.
+This must be signed before the manuscript will be published.
+For details regarding the form to sign, please see: https://www.cambridge.org/core/services/open-access-policies.

 V. Organization of Papers